makanyane/IWTE/documentation/geography_db.md

 ![geography-db-m2-vegetation](../IWTEgithub_images/geography-db-m2-vegetation.jpg)

 Be conservative when setting amounts of vegetation to add.
 In the image above you can see the 0.6 value that is set in vanilla M2 for forest trees on forest_dense section of the alpine climate.
 This setting tends to produce battlemaps with dense tree areas that flicker on and off due to graphics overload!

+gn bias doesn't seem to do anything in M2 and also seems to be set at 0.0 for all vanilla entries